maxlieb/PushRDPWrap/README.md

 It will download rdpwrap, autoupdate, and all the .ini files from the URLs in autoupdate, copy those to the remote computer and install it.

-It will wait for user input after patching RDP so you can have your session, and when done return to the command prompt, and press ENTER to uninstall it.
+It will wait for user input after patching RDP, so you can have your session, and when done return to the command prompt, and press ENTER to uninstall it.